mollyj13/Articles/Articles.md

 >
 It depends.
 If you want to talk about all things, for example *every elephant that exists*, you can’t use **the*.

->But, if the speakers both know which things are in question, they can use **the**.
+>But, if both speakers know which things are in question, they can use **the**.

->Example: While on safari, two speakers say, “**The** elephants can swim well!” this is because both speakers know which elephants are currently swimming.
+>Example: While at the zoo with your friend, you say, “**The** elephants can swim well!” this is because both you and your friend know *which elephants* are currently swimming.
 >

-###How are you feeling?
-<mark>More clearly delineate the options available to people</mark>

-**YAY!**
-*(link to Quiz)*

-**I'm confused!**

->
-Don’t worry!
-This is hard for many people.**
->

-**More information / Explain again**
+**More quizzes! / Explain again**
 *(If they choose Explain again, it will return them to the top to re-read otherwise move on to Quiz)*

 ##Quiz
 ###Choose the correct answer for the following questions:

-####The Switzerland is in Europe.
+*The* Switzerland is in Europe.
+**The

-**“The”/ No “The”**
+No The**

-The
 >
-The-
-Switzerland is a country and it’s also a proper noun so it doesn’t need an article.
+The- Switzerland is a country and it’s also a proper noun so it doesn’t need an article.
 >

-No the!
+.

 >
 No The!
 Because Switzerland is a proper noun and a country it doesn’t need an article.
 >

-####I like to visit my the uncle.
+I like to visit my the uncle.
+**The

-**The/ No The**
+No The**

-The
 >
-The  Your uncle belongs to you (also known as a “possessive”), he doesn’t need an article, we already know that he is yours.
+The- Your uncle belongs to you (also known as a “possessive”), he doesn’t need an article, we already know that he is yours.
 >

-No the.
+.

 >
 No The.
 Here, your uncle belongs to you (also known as a “possessive”), he doesn’t need an article, we already know that he is yours.
 >

-####I like to visit an uncle of mine.
+I like to visit an uncle of mine.
+**An

-**An/No An**
+No An**

-An.
 >
-An.
+>An.
 Yes!
 Very good.
 You are saying that you have more than one uncle but the listener doesn’t know which one, so you need an indefinite article.

->Someone might then ask: “which uncle?”

->“I like to visit the uncle who lives in San Francisco.”
-Here you are clarifying which uncle→ the one who lives in San Francisco.
+.

 >

-No an.

->
-No An  “I like to visit an uncle of mine.”
+>No An- “I like to visit an uncle of mine.”
 You are saying that you have more than one uncle but the listener doesn’t know which one, so you need an indefinite article.

->Someone might then ask: “which uncle?”

->“I like to visit the uncle who lives in San Francisco.”
-Here you are clarifying which uncle→ the one who lives in San Francisco.
->

-####It’s good car.
+It’s good car.
 OR It’s a good car.
+**It's good car.

-It's good car.
+It's a good car.**

 >
 It’s good car.
 There is only one car and we don’t know which car so we want to use the indefinite article a.
 >

-It's a good car.
+.

 >
 It’s a good car.
 There is only one car so we need the singular article a. :p
 >

-##Quiz:
-####Choose the correct answer for the following questions:

-A/An orange
+*A/An* orange
 **A
 An**

 >
 **An** orange.
 >

-A/The apple
+*A/The* apple
 **A
 The**

 >
 **The** apple.
 >

-A/An habit
+*A/An* habit
 **A
 An**

 >
 **A** habit.
 >

-An/The hotel
+*An/The* hotel
 **An
 The**

 >
 **The** hotel.
 >

-An/The car
+*An/The* car
 **An
 The**

 >